Senths02/portfolio/src/content/watch-party-data.md

 <summary>Improving the set-up process</summary>

 ### Defining the structure
-The team analysed user research insights and stakeholder feedback to determine the structure and content for the set-up process.
+We analysed user research insights and stakeholder feedback to determine the structure and content for the set-up process.

-At this point my focus was split between projects, but I assisted with the UI and Visual Design when possible.

 >For the visual design, I considered two potential approaches:
 >1.
 Giving both services equal weight